hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 ##### Storage Optimised

-[Storage optimised](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-storage) nodes, `stor`, offer higher disk throughput and IO than general purpose nodes.
+[Storage optimised](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-storage) nodes, `stor`, offer higher disk throughput and IO than general purpose nodes and come both with a local temp disk and one or more NVMe drives.

 | **Arch** | **Type** | **Variant** | **Version** | **VM Type**                                                                    | **Sizes**                                                            |
 | -------- | -------- | ----------- | ----------- | ------------------------------------------------------------------------------ | -------------------------------------------------------------------- |